-- Data entry and verification of data - Data entry and its reconciliation to output - Data entry and supervisory authorization functions (e.g., staff who enter leave requests should not also have the authorization to approve them). - Employees who admit a student into the Job Corps program should not have access to modules in CIS, which would enable them to enter student pay information. - Employees who enter student pay information must not authorize/approve pay.
+- Data entry and verification of data - Data entry and its reconciliation to output - Data entry and supervisory authorization functions (e.g., staff that enter leave requests should not also have the authorization to approve them). - Employees who admit a student into the Job Corps program should not have access to modules in CIS which would enable them to enter student pay information. - Employees who enter student pay information must not authorize/approve pay. - Employees who enter a leave cannot approve the leave. - A staff member cannot enter attendance and clear attendance